Greenhouse gas emissions

-Around 50% of our direct GHG emissions came from the refineries and chemical plants in our Downstream business.
-The production of oil and gas in our Upstream business, including GTL, accounted for more than 45% of our direct GHG emissions, and our shipping activities for less than 5%.
-We continue to work on improving operational performance and energy efficiency to reduce GHG emissions.
+In 2018, more than 55% of our direct greenhouse gas emissions came from our refineries and chemical plants.
+The production of oil, gas and gas-to-liquids products accounted for around 40% of our greenhouse gas emissions, and our shipping activities accounted for around 3%.
+We continue to work on improving operational performance and energy efficiency to manage greenhouse gas emissions.